openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

 QEMU-native TLS requires all compute hosts to accept TCP connections on port 16514 and port range 49152 to 49261.

-It is not possible to have a mixed estate of some compute nodes using SSH and some using TLS for live migrations, as this would prevent live migrations between the compute nodes.
+It is not possible to have a mixed state of some compute nodes using SSH and some using TLS for live migrations, as this would prevent live migrations between the compute nodes.